Sexual Misconduct, Sexual Harassment, Dating and Domestic Violence, or Stalking and Resources

 Even if the victim

-was under the influence of alcohol or drugs at the time of an attack, a sex crime has still occurred.
-California Penal Code says that sexual assault victims cannot be charged for misdemeanor alcohol or drug use at the time of the attack.
+was under the influence of alcohol or drugs at the time a sex crime occurred, California Penal Code says that individuals impacted by sexual misconduct can not be charged with a misdemeanor due to alcohol or drug use at the time of the attack.

 You can make a police report to: